Developing a Cross-Platform PDF-to-SVG/PNG Wrapper for .NET

 Single marshalled buffer.
 The native side allocates one contiguous block so any .NET caller - Mono, CoreCLR, AOT - can copy and free safely.

-wrapperno libpng or gzip is pulled in - Cairo writes PNG/SVG bytes directly.
+no libpng or gzip is pulled in - Cairo writes PNG/SVG bytes directly.

-Tolerance for "mixed" pages.
+- Tolerance for “mixed” pages.
 If any vector/text survives, keep SVG

 otherwise fall back to PNG.
 That rule kept our Word files tiny yet visually identical.